About Us/Repertoire

 OUR HOUSE – A rare choir piece that features our bass section, enjoy the relaxed melody of the song from Graham Nash with its lazy tongue in cheek ‘la la la’ middle section.

 RHYTHM OF LIFE – inspired by singing the piece live when standing in with Sandiacre Male Voice Choir our MD chose this piece for Carlton feeling that we can give it something new and exciting in our approach.
-This version of the 1966 Broadway song from Sweet Charity is arranged by Richard Barnes and is ultra-quick in it’s vocal delivery and a powerful ending.
+This version of the 1966 Broadway song from Sweet Charity is arranged by Richard Barnes and is ultra-quick in its vocal delivery and a powerful ending.
 The piece also features dual piano accompaniment when the opportunity is available.

 SEAL LULLABY – a beautiful but challenging contemporary choral piece by Eric Whitacre that sounds of waves rolling.
+A quiet and understated choral delivery allows the beautiful accompaniment to play its part magically.

 SPEED YOUR JOURNEY (CHORUS OF THE HEBREW SLAVES) – this impressive piece by Giuseppe Verdi from the Opera ‘Nabucco’ highlights the ability of Carlton Male Voice Choir to deliver a song in style.
-Its opening piano section sets the scene for choral wonder that follows as the choir gently sing the chorus of the slaves as it gradually and steadily rises to its glorious climax as they ask for courage, the piece finally dyeing away to a whisper as the slaves ‘endure to the last’.
+Its opening piano section sets the scene for choral wonder that follows as the choir gently sings the chorus of the slaves as it gradually and steadily rises to its glorious climax as they ask for courage, the piece finally dying away to a whisper as the slaves ‘endure to the last’.

 SURE ON THIS SHINING NIGHT – a stunning work composed by Morten Lauridsen arranged in this instance for TTBB lower voices.
 The music is written around a poem by James Agee which is written from the perspective of an older man walking outside on a summer night, reflecting back on his life.
 This reflection at the end of the man’s life encompasses the idea that even through the darkest times in life there is still kindness in the world.
-This piece is one of the composers most famous choral works which is sure to be an audience pleaser and a choir favourite.
+This piece is one of the composer’s most famous choral works which is sure to be an audience pleaser and a choir favourite.

 THE SLOOP JOHN B – a traditional Bahamas Folk Song with a calypso feel made famous by the Beach Boys on their smash album Pet Sounds.
 The song is based around the traditional story of a ship called the Sloop John B and describes the goings on aboard with various crew members and the need to go home!
 This piece can also be performed a cappella at the pub.